icp-hackathons/explorer/README.md

 ## Short Description:

-Highfeast Explorer is a LLM powered food companion and catering assistant.
+Highfeast Explorer is an AI powered food companion and catering assistant.

 ## Vision:

-To provide users with an intuitive platform where they can easily plan menus, estimate costs, and receive cooking assistance, leveraging a decentralized internet for storage, and similarity checks from specialized datasets curated from over 23 years of traditional catering services.
+To provide users with an intuitive platform where they can easily plan menus, estimate costs, and receive cooking assistance, leveraging a decentralized internet for storage, and similarity checks from vectorized datasets curated from over 23 years of Highfeast's traditional catering services.

 ## Description and Outline:

 Highfeast Explorer is designed to cater to users' diverse food-related events, whether they are planning a wedding, organizing a community feeding program, or managing home cooking.
-Unlike generalized search engines or chat models, Highfeast Explorer offers specialized assistance with cultural menus.

-Users can access these datasets to gain context-specific insights and chat with the AI for personalized recommendations.
+We use vectorized food datasets to gain context-specific insights and offer personalized recommendations and responses to prompts.

 ## Features:

 - Specialized food companion and catering assistant
 - Intuitive platform for planning menus and estimating food costs
-- Access to specialized datasets from highfeast and other cookbook creators.
+- Access to specialized datasets from highfeast and cookbook creators.
 - Secure AI chat history and data storage with internet computer's Juno framework

 ## Technologies Used: